-The board of directors comprises of ten members, including four independent directors (40%), two foreign directors (20%) and two female director (20%); The age distribution of directors includes six directors aged 51-60 (60%), two directors aged 61-70 (20%) and two directors aged over 71 (20%).
+The board of directors comprises of ten members, including four independent directors (40%), two foreign directors (20%) and two female director (20%); The age distribution of directors includes one directors aged 31-40 (10%), three directors aged 51-60 (30%) and six directors aged 61-70 (60%).
 All members of the board shall have the knowledge, skills, and experience necessary to perform their duties.

 - b.
-Independence of Board of Directors - •More than half of the directors do not spousal relationship or familial relationship within the second degree of kinship. - More than half of the director seats are filled by members of outside companies. - •Independent directors account for 40% of the board. - •All independent directors meet the restriction of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies for other mandates, each independent director concurrently does not serve as an independent director for more than 3 listed companies.
+Independence of Board of Directors - •More than half of the directors do not spousal relationship or familial relationship within the second degree of kinship. - •More than half of the director seats are filled by members of outside companies. - •Independent directors account for 40% of the board. - •All independent directors meet the restriction of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies for other mandates, each independent director concurrently does not serve as an independent director for more than 3 listed companies.